GauBen/gautier.dev/src/articles/2025-12-28-sveltekit-sea/index.md

 ## Conclusion

-The SEA feature of Node.js is very promising, enabling self-contained applications with minimal setup.
-Even a naive implementation suggests significant performance gains compared to a standard Node.js application---for small SvelteKit apps like this website at least.
+The SEA feature of Node.js is very promising, enabling self-contained applications with minimal ceremony.
+Even my naive implementation suggests significant performance gains compared to a Node.js build---for small SvelteKit apps like this website at least.

 I created a [SvelteKit issue](https://github.com/sveltejs/kit/issues/15101) to discuss adding an official `@sveltejs/adapter-node-sea` adapter to the SvelteKit ecosystem.
 If you are interested, please upvote!